deepshah1065/CPE487/README.md

 * Added a counter to show the number of attempts left
 * Finalized the poster

+## Difficulties
+The greatest difficulty our team encountered was with creating collisions with pegs and the balls.
+We mainly had issues with detecting the overlap of the ball and the pegs.
+We fixed this by altering the detection dimensions of the peg so that it could better overlap with the ball.
+Another issue we had was with the random bounce that the ball would have when it collided with a peg.
+We fixed this by implementing a signal that has a fixed value that would determine which way the ball bounced.
+Since it would reset with every clock cycle, this gave off the effect of random bouncing.

 ## Future Works
 If we wanted to continue working on our project in the future, we plan to implement:
 * Implementing a betting system in the current Plinko game where the user starts with a set amount of money, which is displayed on the anodes.
 The user can place a bet, and if the ball hits a bat, their money could increase or decrease.
 This adds excitement and introduces a risk element to the game.